benkeser/pfizerbounds/README.md

-I wanted to answer the following question: if Pfizer’s success criteria (detailed by their case splits at each interim analysis in Table 5 of the protocol, page 103) were applied with a more standard frequentist analysis, what are the stopping bounds and how do they compare to more standard forms of sequential monitoring, like O’Brien Fleming?
+I wanted to answer the following question: if Pfizer’s success criteria (detailed by their case splits at each interim analysis in Table 5 of the protocol, page 103) were applied with a more standard frequentist analysis, what are the implied stopping bounds and how do they compare to more standard forms of sequential monitoring, like O’Brien Fleming?
 To that end, I checked the implied operating characteristics of a trial that stopped based on the case splits given by Pfizer, but instead of using a Bayesian analysis, used on a conditional binomial test (see [below](https://github.com/benkeser/pfizerbounds#analysis-details) for details).